What to do if you find a dead cat

 If you are unable to bury your cat at home or would prefer not to, cremation might be a better option.

 No one wants to think about saying goodbye to their pet.
 Instead, your focus should be on giving them the best possible life.
-This includes getting cat insurance so your furball gets the care they need if they are injured or ill.
+This includes getting cat insurance for your cat so your furball gets the care they need if they are injured or ill.

 At Purely Pets, we’ve designed 15 levels of cover to suit you and your feline friend.
 Get in touch with the team to find out more about cat insurance.